 - Using a personal car for business?
 Do you use your personal car for business purposes?
 Your car may be considered in business use and require a business rider or separate policy to cover it.
 Talk with your insurance agent to find out if this applies to you.

 Why focus on this topic?
 Building a successful investment plan without adequate protection is like locking your front door while leaving the back door wide open.
-You can safely and confidently spend more growing your assets when liability risks are covered.
+You can safely and confidently spend more time growing your assets when liability risks are covered.
 Your financial advising team should collaborate with your auto, home, and liability insurance agent to ensure your plan and protection are properly coordinated.

 The “Alterra” name was coined by joining the Latin roots “alter”, the origin of the word “altruism” with “terra” meaning earth or land.
 This name reflects the company philosophy of “clients before profits” and providing firmly grounded advice.